 Modular Architecture

-SuiteScript 2.x is modular, meaning all its APIs are organized into standard modules.
-When your script loads a standard module, it can use any of that module's APIs.
+SuiteScript 2.1 uses a modular architecture in which APIs are organized into standard modules.
+When your script loads a standard module, it can use that module's APIs.

-Every SuiteScript 2.x entry point and custom module script needs to be set up to create a module.
-This doesn't apply to scripts meant only for on-demand debugging in the NetSuite Debugger or a browser console.
-For example, an entry point script has to create a module that the NetSuite application can use.
-In the same way, a custom module script also needs to create a module that other scripts can load and use.
+SuiteScript 2.1 entry point and custom module scripts must be set up as modules.
+This does not apply to scripts used only for on-demand debugging in the NetSuite Debugger or a browser console.
+For example, an entry point script must create a module that the NetSuite application can use.
+Similarly, a custom module script must create a module that other scripts can load and use.
 In both cases, the module should be set up to return an object, which is usually a function.

-You create a module using the globally available define Object.
-You can use the define function to create and load modules in your script (see SuiteScript 2.x Hello World).
+You create a module by using the globally available define Object.
+You can use the define function to create and load modules in your script.
+For an example, see SuiteScript 2.1 Hello World.

 The define function can take one to three arguments, but most examples in this help center use two: